 • Check ceiling joist thickness must be at least 3 inches by 1.5” (75mm x 38-40mm)

 Any thinner than this and a suspended floor will have to be installed

-• Lay the frame in the centre of your loft with the supporting wall in the middle of you frame and the outer edges underneath a purling’s.
+• Lay the frame in the centre of your loft with the supporting wall in the middle of your

-So if you didn’t do all this preparation work before hand and you simply laid boards on to the existing ceiling without the extra support and strengthening you will be asking for trouble?
-It will put pressure on the ceiling causing increased sag and the more weight the more it will become worse and eventually it will crack or damage the ceiling beyond a simple repair and replacing a ceiling timbers and plasterboard is very messy and very expensive to do.
+So, if you didn’t do all this preparation work before hand and you simply laid boards on to the existing ceiling without the extra support and strengthening, don't you think you'll be asking for trouble?
+It will put pressure on the ceiling causing increased sag, and the more weight the worse it will become and eventually it will crack or damage the ceiling beyond a simple repair.
+And replacing ceiling timbers and plasterboard is very messy and very expensive to do.

 Worst case scenario is that the ceiling falls through!!!

 Loft boarding is part of general building, and as simple as it may sound, as a professional company we have to work to building rules and regulations.
 Building in general is all about making it safe to use and sticking to rules to prevent any weakening of the existing structure.
 Anyone choosing to ignore these rules should not be in the building profession.

 SO WHAT ABOUT A NEW PROPERTY WITH A NEW TRUSSED ROOF?

 A trussed roof has a lot of extra support via the web timber frame work (the criss cross timber frames in your roof)